Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Algorithm

 \section{Algorithm}

-Based on our theoretical analysis, we present a unified learning framework to minimize the empirical loss, local Rademacher complexity and manifold regularization at the same time.
+Based on our theoretical analysis, we present a unified learning framework to minimize the empirical loss, local Rademacher complexity, and manifold regularization at the same time.
 Local Rademacher complexity is bounded by the tail sum of eigenvalues for kernel methods and singular values for linear models.
 Manifold regularization is employed to make use of unlabeled instances.
 Then, to solve the minimization objective, with adaptive learning rates, we use proximal gradient descent optimization methods and update partial singular values according to thresholding.
-Gradient updates for specific cases, including multi-class classification and multi-label learning, are given.